Kasma-Inc/Flavius_Deployment/README.md

 ## Introduction

 This guide walks you through deploying and interacting with the Flavius graph platform on a local k3d Kubernetes cluster.
-By the end, you'll have MinIO object storage, etcd, and Flavius services running, plus examples of how to query Flavius via its FE shell and Python SDK.
+By the end, you'll have MinIO object storage, etcd, and Flavius services running, plus examples of how to query Flavius via its FE shell, Python SDK and Neo4j SDK.

 ## Prerequisites